aws-quickstart/cdk-eks-blueprints/docs/addons/calico.md

 ### Pod to Pod communications with no policies

-Looking at the app of apps installed using ArgoCD, currently there are no network policy.
+If you deploy [App of Apps installed using ArgoCD](https://github.com/aws-quickstart/quickstart-ssp-amazon-eks/blob/feature/calico/docs/getting-started.md#deploy-workloads-with-argocd), you will notice that there are no network policies.

 To verify this, run the following:

 ```bash
 kubectl get networkpolicy -A